pollere/DCT/tools/README.md

 # Tools for setting up certs for DCT-enabled applications

-The domain trust schema and the signing certs it specifies are central to DCT-enabled applications.
-The DCT/versec directory covers the language for expressing the trust rules and a compiler to check those rules and, optionally, create a binary output file, readable by DCT library modules, that contains the rules.
-Since DCT trust schemas *require* signing keys for all communications, this directory provides the tools to simplify that process.
+The domain trust schema and the signing certs it specifies are central to DeftT deployments.
+The DCT/versec directory covers the language for expressing trust rules and a compiler that checks those rules and, optionally, creates a binary output file readable by DCT schema library modules.
+Since DeftT *requires* signing keys for all communications, this directory provides tools to simplify that process.
 DCT/tools contains utilities that can be used to go from that trust schema to identity *bundles* of certificates for each entity of the domain.
-These provide primitives that can be used as part of a secure configuration procedure.
-This document outlines how to make identity bundles and a basic configuration procedure that could be further enhanced.
-Note that DCT certificates are derived from NDN Data, not from NDN Certificates.
+These primitives that can be used as part of a secure configuration procedure.
+This document outlines how to make identity bundles and an example basic configuration procedure.

 ## From Trust Schema to Identity Bundle